gemlarin/navShrink/navShrink/readme.md

 #### fadeEnable - bool | bool, default: true

-_Set to false to disable the nav fade effect._
+_Set to false to disable the nav fade effect.
+Result is similar to responsiveEnable : false, without the need to define height for mobile in your CSS.

 ## DEMO